I’m passionate about keeping my family healthy. And feeding my kids things other than pancakes. (We really love pancakes. This is tough sometimes.)

 They all keep me on my toes all day and remind me why becoming a mother was one of the best decisions I’ve ever made.
 We try to have dinner together every night as a family — one of the most important things I learned growing up.

-We’re recent transplants to the Reno-Tahoe, NV, area, and we like it here a lot.
+We’re transplants to the Boise, ID, area, and we like it here a lot.

 I started Perry’s Plate in Feb 2008 as a way to easily access and share our most favorite recipes, and it has blossomed into something that I never expected — a creative outlet for myself and a community of supportive friends and food-lovers.